gajus/turbowatch/README.md

 The biggest benefit of using Turbowatch is that it provides a single abstraction for all file watching operations.
 That is, you might get away with Nodemon, concurrently, `--watch`, etc. running in parallel, but using Turbowatch will introduce consistency to how you perform watch operations.

-### Why not use X --watch?
+### Why not use `X --watch`?

 Many tools provide built-in watch functionality, e.g. `tsc --watch`.
 However, there are couple of problems with relying on them:

 * Running many file watchers is inefficient and is probably draining your laptop's battery faster than you realize.
 Turbowatch uses a single server to watch all file changes.
-* Native tools do not allow to combine operations, e.g. If your build depends on `tsc` and `tsc-alias`, then you cannot combine them.
-Turbowatch allows you to chain arbitrary operations.
+* Native tools do not allow to combine operations, e.g. If your build depends on `tsc --watch` and `tsc-alias --watch`, then you cannot combine them.
+On the other hand, Turbowatch allows you to chain arbitrary operations.

-> **Note** There are some valid use cases for using native watch mode (e.g. `next dev`).
-However, even in those cases you should consider wrapping those operations in Turbowatch for consistency, e.g.
+> **Note** Turbowatch is not a replacement for services that implement Hot Module Replacement (HMR), e.g. Next.js.
+However, you should still wrap those operations in Turbowatch for consistency, e.g.
 > ```ts
 > void watch({
 >   project: __dirname,